-6.1 Water Quality
+6.1.1Water Quality

 The proposed works will take place entirely on Skellig Michael, an off-shore island.
 There are no natural watercourses or waterbodies on the island.
 However, there is an existing network of manmade drainage channels and gullies along parts of the roadway, which convey rainwater from the road to the surrounding marine waters.
-There are several elements of the proposed construction works which have the potential to impact on water quality.
+There are several elements of the proposed repair works which have the potential to impact on water quality.

 Storage and use of fuels/oil for the generator, paint and primer, albeit comprising minor quantities, poses some degree of risk to the aquatic environment in the event of contaminated surface run-off making its way into the surrounding marine waters either from their respective storage locations or the works areas themselves.
-Concrete required for the works will be prepared at each works locations and will be poured in-situ for the crash deck grillage foundations.
-While this will minimise the requirement for handling and transport of this material, there is also risk to marine water qualityin the event of uncontrolled run-off of uncured concrete and/or concrete washout to the existing drainage network during rainfall events, or through accidental spillage/improper storage.
-Concrete and cementitious materials are highly-alkaline substances which are toxic to aquatic life.
+Mortar and lime required for the works will be prepared at the proposed repair works location and will be used in-situ for the sea wall repairs and re-pointing works.
+While this will minimise the requirement for handling and transport of this material, there is also risk to marine water quality in the event of uncontrolled run-off of uncured mortar and/or lime mortar washout to the existing drainage network during rainfall events, or through accidental spillage/improper storage.
+Mortar, cementitious materials and lime are highly-alkaline substances which are toxic to aquatic life.
+This existing drainage network provides a direct pathway through which water quality impacts could arise.
+The naturally steep typography of the island increases the risk posed to marine water quality.

-The works will involve excavation of the existing road surface by hand to secure base of scaffold poles While some dust and other fines will be generated during these works, the volumes which are envisaged are not expected to have the potential to result in significant water quality impacts in the event that fines make their way to the marine zone.
-However, on a precautionary basis, general measures for protection of water quality are proposed with regards to this aspect of the works.
+The works will involve repairs to the existing sea wall by use of existing stone on the island and mortar by use of hand tools.
+Whilesome dust and other fines will be generated during these works such as mixing of mortar and chiselling of stone to the required dimensions for the sea wall, the volumes which are envisaged are not expected to have the potential to result in significant water quality impacts in the event that fines make their way to the marine zone.
+However, on a precautionary basis, mitigation measures for protection of water quality from the use of such substances as cement, lime and fuel are proposed with regards to this aspect of the works.